kxdang/kiendang.me/content/blog/TFSA-portfolio-cpp/index.md

     3. XEF - iShares CORE MSCI Index ETF - International Market (Equity)

+    4. VUN - U.S Total Market Index ETF (Equity)

 The updated Canadian Couch Potato (2017) replaced VAB with ZAG (BMO’s bond ETFs because of its aggressive MER of 0.09%).
 VAB has 80% government bonds, 20% corporates where as ZAG is 70% and 30% respectively.

 My risk tolerance is fairly aggressive at 85% equity, and 15% bonds because I’m young and could care less about volatility.
 I know that [long term growth](https://www.cnbc.com/2018/09/18/warren-buffett-and-jack-bogle-recommend-buying-and-holding.html) is the key to success.

-When completed, you should be expecting an average annual return of 7-9% over a **long **period of time.
+When completed, you should be expecting an average annual return of 7-9% over a **long** period of time.
 If you were to divide your total yield over a 10-20 year period, the math will calculate out to be an average of 7%.
 This is very important to remember because when the markets are down, you need to “re-balance” your portfolio, which is done once a year.

 The key to building wealth is time.
 Index funds take the excitement out of investing, but it should be a good thing because it's a steady way of getting the most out of the stock market.

-Life is short; humans are creatures who crave excitement, so if you want to pick your own stocks, feel free to take some risks but as John C Bogle says, stock picking is like finding a needle in a haystack, its better to just buy the haystack.
+Life is short; humans are creatures who crave excitement, so if you want to pick your own stocks, feel free to take some risks but John C. Bogle says, stock picking is like finding a needle in a haystack, its better to just buy the haystack.